mdn/content/files/en-us/web/api/attribution_reporting_api/generating_reports/index.md

 - `"shared_info"`
   - : This is a serialized JSON object providing information that an aggregation service will use to put together a summary report.
 This data is [encrypted](/en-US/docs/Glossary/Encryption) using [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption) to prevent tampering.
 The following properties are represented in the serialized string:
     - `"api"`
       - : A enumerated value representing the API that triggered the report generation.
-Curently this will be equal to `"attribution-reporting"`, but it will be extended to support other APIs in the future.
+Curently this will always be equal to `"attribution-reporting"`, but it may be extended with additional values to support other APIs in the future.
     - `"attribution_destination"`
       - : A string representing the attribution `destination` URL set in the source registration (via the associated {{httpheader("Attribution-Reporting-Register-Source")}} response header).
     - `"report_id"`